Home Page

 Take the picture

-1) Unpack the digital camera, dust off the cobwebs and hand it to an assistant...
+1) Unpack the digital camera, dust off the cobwebs and hand it to an assistant.

-2) Open the back door of your house and stand just outside it... you want to be framed by the black background that the darker interior will provide.
+2) Open the back door of your house and stand just outside it... and hang up a white sheet...

 4) Take your picture.
 Use the zoom lens and set it about 3/4 telephoto.
 No assistant ?
 Use a tripod...